mtoigo/PHP-Koans/README.md

 Designed to teach the basics of PHP and inspired by the absolutely awesome http://www.rubykoans.com Requires PHP 5.3 or greater.

 #Prerequisites
-* Install PHP 5.3 or higher and the ability to run the ```php``` from the command line.
+* Install PHP 5.3 or higher and the ability to run the ```php``` command from the command line.
 * Install Composer from https://getcomposer.org

 # Getting Started
-1. Checkout or fork this repository.
+1. Checkout or fork this repository and make sure you're on the master branch.
-2. Open up a terminal run ```composer install``` from the checked out project.
+2. Open up a terminal run ```composer install``` from the checked out project to install dependencies.
 3. Run ```php koans.php``` from a terminal and follow the instructions.

 #Status
-The framework for the tests is there and I'm still working through building out all of the actual coding exercises.
-Let me know if you found it useful.
+I'm building this out as a side project when I have time, but everything in the master branch will always be complete.
+If you get stuck you can also check the solutions branch to see the pieces of missing code to fix the problems.